Get insider access

 Compared To Other Headphones

 The Sennheiser HD 600 are over-ear, open-back headphones for dedicated listening setups.
 They have a well-balanced sound that represents instruments and vocals accurately.
-However, they're slightly lacking in bass for some and too bright on some tracks for others.
+However, those who like to hear some oomph in the low end will find they're lacking in bass.
 They're also quite comfortable but a little tight if you have a larger head.
 If you're looking for open-back headphones with more bass and a wider passive soundstage, check out the Audio-Technica ATH-R70x.
 The Sennheiser's build quality also feels somewhat cheap for their price range, especially compared to other premium open-back headphones like the Audeze MM-100.
-They're a great choice if you love to listen to more instruments and vocal-heavy genres.
+However, they're a great choice if you love to listen to more instruments and vocal-heavy genres.

 See also our recommendations for the best headphones for recording, the best headphones for music, and the best over-ear headphones.